aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/support-for-editable-charts/render-selected-chart-items-to-excel-charts/_index.md

 {{% alert color="primary" %}}

-To render only some charts in a report to Excel charts:
+To render only some charts in a report as Excel charts:

 1. Open the **Aspose.Cells.ReportingServices.xml** file.
-1. Modify the configuration parameters of the **Aspose.Cells.ReportingServices.xml** file.
+2. Modify the configuration parameters of the **Aspose.Cells.ReportingServices.xml** file.
-1. Add the desired report configuration information.
+3. Add the desired report configuration information.
-1. Add the information for the chart items you don’t want to export as editable charts.
+4. Add the information for the chart items you don’t want to export as editable charts.
 These items are exported as static images.

 For example: